black-archives/website/CONTRIBUTING.md

 php_value max_input_time 300
 ```

-## Technical Context
+## Architecture

 Technical decisions and information made in the development of this Wordpress application for future reference.

 ### Themes

 The Wordpress app uses a custom theme called Highwire by Sam Skogh, the original developer of the website.
-The theme is located in the [`/wordpress/wp-content/themes/highwire`](./wordpress/wp-content/themes/highwire/) directory.
+The theme is located in the [`/src`](./src/) directory.

 ### Plugins